somritdasgupta/password/README.md

 # Web-Based Password Generator

 This is a web-based password generator built using HTML, CSS, and JavaScript.
-It allows you to generate strong and secure passwords with varying levels of complexity.
-The application is hosted on [CodePen](https://codepen.io/somritdasgupta/full/MWqLyQd), and you can try it out by visiting the live demo.

 ## Features